-This position is in the Xiong Lab in the Center for Biostatistics.
 The Center for Biostatistics is part of the Institute for Informatics, Data Science and Biostatistics and the Office of Health Information and Data Science (OHIDS).
 At OHIDS we have a people-centric approach where our team members are our number one asset.
 We are committed to providing safe and inclusive working conditions and take great care to support employeesâ™ health and well-being.
-We support a flexible work environment in order to support a range of work schedules and better work-life guardrails.
+We support a flexible work environment in order to support a range of work schedules (in-person, hybrid, remote) and better work-life guardrails.
 Ensuring the well-being of our team members is a top priority.

 Primary Duties & Responsibilities

-Skills and demonstrated success in designing and executing appropriate statistical data analysis in SAS, R Python, or other packages.
+Skills and demonstrated success in designing and executing appropriate statistical data analysis.

 Capable of assuming a leadership role.

 Demonstrated effective verbal, written and interpersonal communication skills.

 Bachelorâ™s degree and three years of related experience; a combination of college education and/or relevant experience equaling seven years may substitute for this requirement.